 The brainchild of filmmaker Claire Leona Apps, Dog Eared Films was formed with a single ambition: to make films.
-And not just any films but ones that are artistically told, beautifully shot and with enticing narratives that are hard to forget.
-They kick-started the whole adventure with a music video for a friend.
-He gave them a handful of five-pound notes and a brilliant song.
-They hired an abandoned studio under a railway bridge from some models shooting a topless western and arrived with wallpaper and paint….
+And not just any films but ones that are creatively told, beautifully shot and with enticing narratives.

-If you are interested in working on a Dog Eared Film, production crew please send your CV to email@example.com.
+If you are interested in working with Dog Eared Films please send your CV to email@example.com.